czgaming94/neon/docs/Dropdown.md

 ##### :isHovered()
 > Returns whether an element is hovered.
 ##### :setLabel(string label)
-> Set the label of the current checkbox.
+> Set the label of the current Dropdown.
 ##### :getLabel()
-> Get the label of the current checkbox.
+> Get the label of the current Dropdown.
 ##### :setLabelColor(table color)
-> Set the label color of the current checkbox to a new color.
+> Set the label color of the current Dropdown to a new color.
 Default is white.
 ##### :getLabelColor()
-> Get the label color of the current checkbox.
+> Get the label color of the current Dropdown.
 ##### :setLabelFont(userdata font)
-> Set the label font of the current checkbox.
+> Set the label font of the current Dropdown.
 ##### :getLabelFont()
-> Get the label font of the current checkbox.
+> Get the label font of the current Dropdown.
 ##### :setLabelPosition(table pos)
-> Set the label position of the current checkbox.
+> Set the label position of the current Dropdown.
 ##### :getLabelPosition()
-> Get the label position of the current checkbox.
+> Get the label position of the current Dropdown.
 ##### :setMoveable(boolean canMove)
 > Set whether an element is moveable.
 ##### :getMoveable()